top of page

 Word Count:

 500 – 3,000 words is our preferred range, but you can submit up to 5,000 words maximum.
 Please submit only one story at a time.
 If you have a dozen flash fiction stories, please send us one of them.
 We respond very quickly, so if we pass, feel free to submit again.
-Note: We have nothing against microfiction, but since we publish one standalone story every two weeks, we will not consider stories less than 500 words in length.
+Note: Since we publish one standalone story every two weeks, we will not consider stories less than 500 words in length.

 Format:

-We love hard-to-define fiction, but we also love easy-to-read fonts.
+We love hard-to-define fiction and CNF, but we also love easy-to-read fonts.
 All work should be double-spaced and formatted somewhat traditionally.
+Basically, just make it readable and we're happy.

 Miscellaneous: